metasloth/metasloth.github.io/_posts/2017-03-29-mastering-gifs.md

 ## The problem

 You’d think a format introduced 30 years ago would be a breeze to work with at this point, but if you’ve ever tried to make one you were probably caught off guard by how frustrating the process is.
 Sites like gfycat and imgur offer to convert your videos to gifs, but there is a 10 second limit and ambiguous resolution changes.

-Photoshop is the most common choice for creators at /r/highqualitygifs, but that is a pretty expensive investment just to up your karma on reddit.
+If you want to make gifs manually, Photoshop is the most common choice for creators at /r/highqualitygifs, but that is a pretty expensive investment just to up your karma on reddit.

-A while ago I found [this post](http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html) which provided great insight into the gif’ing capabilities of FFmpeg, an open source, command-line video conversion program.
-I boiled down the essentials to a couple of bash scripts and creating gifs went from waiting on hoping Photoshop wouldn't run out for RAM to a painless ~60 second process.
+A while ago I found [this post](http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html) which provided great insight into the gif’ing capabilities of FFmpeg - an open source, command-line video conversion program.
+I boiled down the essentials to a couple of bash scripts, and creating gifs went from hoping Photoshop won't crash from using 16GB of RAM to a painless ~60 second process.

-## Creating gifs with FFmpeg
+## Getting the Video Source Ready

 Assuming you have a source video that’s too long, FFmpeg can losslessly shorten it for you almost instantly with most video formats.
 All you have to do is update the variables in this script and voila!